R6 class for multi-regional input-output matrix (MRIO). This class inherits from the

 domestic_intermediate_transactions(list)

-List of domestic intermediate transaction matrices by country.
+List of domestic intermediate transaction matrices by region.

 international_intermediate_transactions(list)

-List of international intermediate transaction matrices between countries.
+List of international intermediate transaction matrices between regions.

 multiregional_multipliers(data.frame)